V-Varga/TrichoCompare/README.md

 A license is necessary in order to install the program, but it is free for academic use.

-Installed on the server at: /usr/local/bin/targetp
+Installed on the Lund University Bioinformatics course server at: /usr/local/bin/targetp

+Version 2.0 of TargetP was used for this project.

 #### YLoc